Diet and the Gut

 The gut microbiota is also linked to beta cells, which may be another mechanism linking the gut to type 1 diabetes development (Teyani and Moniri, 2023).

 There has been one successful human randomized controlled trial that used fecal microbiota transplantation to halt the progression of type 1 diabetes in newly diagnosed patients! (de Groot et al. 2021).
 This trial shows that the gut microbiota can affect the development of type 1 diabetes, and gives us a path forward for more and larger trials.
-More trials on supplementing with beneficial gut microbiota in early life are upcoming (e.g., Ziegler et al. 2021).
+Additional research supports this method (Snethlage et al. 2024).
+Trials on supplementing with beneficial gut microbiota in early life are also upcoming (e.g., Ziegler et al. 2021).

 The TEDDY study, a large, international, long-term study, have found that a variety of factors were associated with gut microbiome composition, including breastfeeding, birth mode, geographical location, siblings, and furry pets.
 A sub-study has indeed revealed subtle associations between microbial taxonomy and the development of islet autoimmunity and type 1 diabetes (Stewart et al. 2018).
 A longitudinal Australian study found that children who test positive to multiple islet autoantibodies and who progress to diabetes, like those with recent-onset diabetes, have a different gut microbiome and increased intestinal permeability (Harbison et al. 2019).